towerviewhealth/securitypolicies/source/sections/systems_access_policy.md

 * The request for access is retained for future reference.
 * All access to TowerView Health systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commensurate with job functions.
 * Any TowerView Health workforce member can request change of access from the Security Officer.
+* On change of status, HR must notify Security Officer of change on date of change.
 * Access to systems is controlled using centralized user management and authentication.
 All authentication requests utilize two factor authentication using mobile devices as the second factor.
 * Temporary accounts are not used unless absolutely necessary for business purposes.
 	* Accounts are reviewed every 90 days to assure temporary accounts are not left unnecessarily.